-The information shown for the Significant Guarantor relates to all student loans, including but not limited to initial trust student loans, guaranteed by the Significant Guarantor.
+The information shown for each Significant Guarantor relates to all student loans, including but not limited to initial trust student loans, guaranteed by that Significant Guarantor.

-We obtained the following information from various sources, including from the Significant Guarantor or from the Department of Education.
+We obtained the information in these tables from various sources, including from the Significant Guarantors themselves or from the Department of Education.
 None of the depositor, SLM ECFC, VG Funding or the underwriters has audited or independently verified this information for accuracy or completeness.